freeze-dolphin/rfreq/README.md

     -V, --version            Print version information
 ```

-for small file, you can use this in a normal way
+for small files, you can use this in a normal way
-and for big file, it is recommended to do like this:
+and for big files, it is recommended to do like this:

 ```shell
 rfreq -f "your regex" -i "filename" | tee result.txt